Rassolov Ilya Mikhailovich

-Rassolov Ilya Mikhailovich (Рaссóлов Илья́ Михáйлович, born 25 February 1975 in Moscow) — is a Russian scientist, lawyer, writer., specialist in Information law, PhD in law, professor.
+Rassolov Ilya Mikhailovich (Рaссóлов Илья́ Михáйлович, born 25 February 1975 in Moscow) is a Russian scientist, lawyer, writer, specialist in Information law, PhD in law, and professor.

 Author of a new concept of Internet law for Russian legal science (broadly defined as Cyber law).

 He has a number of scientific works on Digital law, Cyber law, artificial intelligence, information security and genome.

 Career

 Rassolov Ilya has held several academic positions throughout his career, including teaching and conducting research in various aspects of information technology law.
 His work involves examining the legal and technological challenges posed by the digital age, particularly issues related to internet law, information law, and information securitys.

 He has also contributed to the academic community by working on issues related to legal informatics and cyber law.

+Since 2025 Head of the Department of Information Law and Legal Regulation of Artificial Intelligence at the Russian State University for the Humanities.

 Scientific research and teaching activities

 Ilya Rassolov is a professor at several Russian and European universities.

 From 2009 to 2024 he served as the head of the Department of Information law at several Russian universities.

 Author of the first master's program in Russia «IT-Law» at the Kutafin Moscow State Law University.

 Ilya Rassolov holds a number of patents for inventions and certificates of intellectual property results.